Explainer: Why 14.7% unemployment rate doesn't capture the true state of the coronavirus economy

 Confusing matters further, businesses that got loans under the government’s $660 billion Paycheck Protection Program may have hired back some people who had previously filed for unemployment benefits.
 And some states such as California, the country’s largest by population and GDP, let people file an unemployment claim if their hours were cut, even if they did not “lose” their job.

-The Labor Department publishes six measures of unemployment, based on its survey www.bls.gov/cps/cps_htgm.htm of households.
+The Labor Department publishes six measures of unemployment, based on its survey of households (www.bls.gov/cps/cps_htgm.htm).
 The main one is technically called U-3, and to qualify you need to be both out of work and looking for a job to be counted.
 That is the one that rose to 14.7% on Friday.

 A broader measure of unemployment, called U-6, captures people who are not counted in U-3, like those working fewer hours than they would like, or who looked for work in the past but just not recently.